mimergel/sap-hana-vm/README.md

 2. Create a container with read access in this storage account
 3. Upload the files into the container
 4. Get the URLs update the links in Ansible/vars/defaults.yml.
 The URL to diskConfig.sh must be adapted in the ARM-Template/azuredeploy.json.
-5. Preferable let the pipeline only run manually to avoid automatic deployments during every repository change
+5. Adapt the csmFileLink variable in the DevOpsPipeline/azure-pipeline.yml to point to the ARM template location of your git repo.